vijayprakashjoshi/docker-compose/README.md

 Overview
 --------

-This project was designed to create containers using [docker-compose] (https://docs.docker.com/compose/).
-It will have `Nginx` container which will be monitored by [Prometheus] (https://prometheus.io/) and incase Nginx instance go down `Prometheus` will send the alert to [AlertManager] (https://prometheus.io/docs/alerting/latest/alertmanager/).
+This project was designed to create containers using [docker-compose](https://docs.docker.com/compose/).
+It will have `Nginx` container which will be monitored by [Prometheus](https://prometheus.io/) and incase Nginx instance go down `Prometheus` will send the alert to [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/).

 Installation
 -------------

-Before we being make sure you have docker installed in your machine.
+Before we begin make sure you have docker installed in your machine.
 I'm using mac so installed it via following commands:
 ```
 brew install docker docker-compose docker-machine xhyve docker-machine-driver-xhyve
 ```